What are you willing to pay?

 The mentality of the current generation of players has radically shifted.
 Many now walk away at a relatively young age.
 Rob Gronkowski, the New England Patriots tight end, also quit in 2019.
 He was 30 years old.

 It is not lost on this generation of players that concussions and other injuries have left previous players with dementia or crippling pain or both.
-Some of them are no longer willing to pay such a price.
+Some of the young players are no longer willing to pay such a price.

-As Paul shared the gospel of the Lord Jesus Christ, and people accepted it and believed, they became children of God.
+As Paul shared the gospel of the Lord Jesus Christ, and people accepted it and believed, they became children of the King.
 But in addition to becoming the Father’s children, they became Paul’s spiritual children as well.
 He was their father in the faith.

 The apostle Paul became the spiritual father of untold numbers of believers in the first century A.D.